Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/Initial_Conditions/Recent_meteorology.rst

 	:Requirement:
 		Optional
 	:Description:
-		If unknown, SUEWS uses the mean temperature for the first day of the run.
+		Initial air temperature [degC]
 	:Configuration:
-		to fill
+		If unknown, SUEWS uses the mean temperature for the first day of the run.